k8snative/WP_web_script/README.md

 # Automate Apache website creation and WordPress Deployment
-This is just a demo project to automate folowing 2 System Administrator's tasks
+This is just a demo project to automate folowing 2 System Administrator's tasks.

 # 1 - Add new website configuration in existing Apache web server
 As this project have 2 files; 1st is template.conf and 2nd is apacheconfig.sh,